fxnaranjo/datapower-mq/README.md

 ***

 ### 6.Testing the Datapower Multi-Protocol Gateway Service
-- Once the configuration is done, the service testing can be made using any http method invocation tool using the address, port(Front Side Protocol Handler) and context configured.
+- Once the configuration is completed, the service testing can be made using any http method invocation tool using the address, port(Front Side Protocol Handler) and context configured.

 ![DP16](https://github.com/fxnaranjo/datapower-mq//raw/main/images/dp16.png "DP16")